pyros-dev/ros1_template/PITCHME.md

 Recent Research Area : CRDT - 2011
 ----------------------------------

-- Grow-counter: we can count up !
+- Grow-counter: we can count up ! (not down)
 - Positive-Negative-counter: we can count down !
-- Grow-only-set: we can group things together !
+- Grow-only-set: we can group things together ! (not ungroup)
-- Two-phase-set: we can ungroup things !
+- Two-phase-set: we can ungroup things ! (only once)
 - more coming...